amandeepmittal/amanhimself.dev/content/posts/configure-eslint-prettier-expo-project.md

 After creating a new project, the next step is to install ESLint and Prettier as dev dependencies.

 The Expo team has been awesome to provide a package called [eslint-config-universe](https://github.com/expo/expo/tree/master/packages/eslint-config-universe) that comes with basic and shared ESLint configuration for Node.js, React Native and web projects.
-This is useful because I don't have to set up and define ESLint configuration from scratch.
+This is useful because I don't have to set up and define the ESLint configuration from scratch.

 Run the following command in the terminal: